junxit/us-congress-bills-115/bill.md

   - **(9)** in subsection (d), as so redesignated, by inserting “Applicability of title 5.—” before “Except as provided”; and
   - **(10)** in subsection (e), as so redesignated, by inserting “Compensation.—” before “The Register”.
 - **(b)** *Applicability* The amendments made by subsection (a) shall apply with respect to any vacancy for the Register of Copyrights after January 1, 2017.
 If a Register of Copyrights is appointed during the period beginning on January 1, 2017 and ending on the day before the date of the enactment of this Act, that Register shall meet the requirements of the amendments made by this Act or shall be replaced in accordance with such amendments.

+## § 3.
+Construction

+Nothing in this Act may be construed to impact the mandatory deposit requirements in title 17, United States Code.